How to Screen a Rental Applicant Who Doesn't Provide an SSN

 Verify Income Without a Social Security Number

-Perhaps the most important part of screening is to find out an applicant’s income.
-Without a verified income, there’s no way to know if an applicant will be able to cover each month’s rent.
+Perhaps the most important screening part is finding out an applicant’s income.
+Without a verified income, there’s no way to know if an applicant can cover each month’s rent.
 If landlords can’t validate income, that’s a top reason to deny an applicant.

 However, even without an SSN, there are a few ways to validate their income: